-A well licence must be obtained from the Ministry before drilling, operating, producing/injecting or exploring an upstream oil and gas well, or a potash well, in Saskatchewan.
+A well licence must be obtained from the Ministry of Energy and Resources before drilling, operating, producing/injecting or exploring an upstream oil and gas well, or a potash well, in Saskatchewan.
 A well licence is also required to:

 - Re-enter an abandoned well;